mejitos/t/README.md

 # The T programming language

 This is a course project for the course TIES448 in the university of Jyväskylä.
-Goal of the course was learn about compiler techniques and principlesi by creating a compiler for own source language.
+Goal of the course was learn about compiler techniques and principles by creating a compiler for own source language.

 - [Requirements](#requirements)